divacs/TaskFlow/README.md

     -   Implemented with **ASP.NET Identity**
     -   Roles: **Administrator**, **Project Manager**, **Developer**
     -   Custom login & registration (no scaffolding)
+    -   **Email confirmation flow implemented**:
+        -   After registration, a confirmation link is sent to the user's email
+        -   Users cannot log in until they confirm their email
+        -   Ensures system integrity and prevents fake accounts
 -   **Projects**
     -   Each project has a unique code and a name
     -   Must have an assigned **Project Manager**